Sometimes, a change in perspective is what it takes to see the light. ~ Dan Brown

 Video: 17 Feb 2015

 Tomorrow (19th February) marks the beginning of the Lunar New Year of the Goat and an extra long weekend to enjoy the festive holidays.
 This also means that the daphnia supplier will be on holiday too.
 This is one of the most challenging and busy period for me to ensure that the fries have alternative food sources and continue to grow at a steady momentum.
 It is a strange dilemma every Lunar New Year that I always look forward to the family reunion and festive mood, and yet also hope that the holidays will be over soon so that my precious BBRs can once again feast on their favourite daphnia.
+I would like to wish all a very happy, healthy and prosperous Lunar New Year!

-Your friends are a reflection of yourself.
+Your friends are a reflection of yourself. ~ Elizabeth George

 3.5 months old Tora Oranda

-The calico goldfish (五花) was created by crossing a transparent scale (透明) goldfish with a metallic scale (正常鱗) goldfish.
+The calico goldfish (五花) was created by crossing a transparent scale (透明鱗) goldfish with a metallic scale (正常鱗) goldfish.
 As such, the calico goldfish spots some hard metallic scales over matte-transparent scales.
 In some cases, metallic scales congregated in clusters and create interesting reflective effects.
 Hence, the term reflective scales (反光鱗) are also used broadly nowadays.

 A pair from the same spawn having sky-blue patches and red head wen